-Extreme Vertical® is a “high jump” for dogs.
-The dog starts off at the 20’ mark on the dock & jumps up to grab a bumper toy extended out 8’ from the end of the dock over the water.
-The starting height for Extreme Vertical® is 4’6” & goes up in 2” increments as competition progresses.
+Extreme Vertical is a “high jump” for dogs.
+The dog starts off anywhere forward of the 20’ mark on the dock & jumps up to grab a bumper toy extended out 8’ from the end of the dock over the water.
+The starting height for Extreme Vertical is 4’6” & goes up in 2” increments as competition progresses.

 - Each team is allowed to use a maximum of 20 feet of the dock surface and is allotted 60 seconds to jump in the air while attempting to remove the “Bumper” from the Extender Arm.
 If the team misses on the first attempt, they will immediately return to the dock and will be given a second and final attempt to remove the bumper.

 - For the Preliminary Qualifying Competitions, a “Bumper” is hung from a specially designed Extender Arm and placed 8 feet from the edge of the dock.
 The Bumper is then placed at the chosen starting height for each team.